Home For Babies For Children For Mums About Us Book Now

 A thorough assessment

-Antonietta will look at your scar, your abdominal muscles, your pelvic floor and your posture.
-Everything is explained as she goes.
+We look at your scar, your abdominal muscles, your pelvic floor and your posture.
+Everything is explained as we go.
 Nothing happens without your understanding and agreement.

 4